iwhalen/rogomatic-llm/README.md

 ╰──────────────────────────────────────────────────────────────────────────────────╯
 ```

 This is no different than regular old Rogue from the GUI (i.e., with `make run-rogue`).

 To exit, send a CTRL+C signal.

+You won't be able to save, resize, or anything else.
+So, if you only want to play Rogue, run `make run-rogue` instead.